AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 • Dynamic routing with adaptation to disruptions and delays

-With these innovative solutions, it can help to maintain a resilient supply chain.
+These innovative solutions can help maintain a resilient supply chain.

 Real-life Example: AI-Powered Route Optimization (ORION)